The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 The next thing is personalized and actionable steps you can all take to prevent a recurrence.

-This is different from online tips; this would be something that works specifically for your relationship as a result of an understanding of all the parties involved.
+This is different from online tips; this works specifically for your relationship due to an understanding of all the parties involved.

 10. Consider professional help

-As a last resort, you, with the permission of your partner(s), can seek professional help.
+As a last resort, you, with your partner’s agreement, can seek professional help.

 You can inspect the save my marriage course to know what to expect from marriage counseling and therapy.
 This would be especially handy for couples new to the marriage counseling scene.